jkhdr5426/gh_scoresolver/readme.md

 **Generally Pick the strongest parts of the Complex**
    1. For proteins: C-alpha atoms are picked because they're usually the backbone atoms that represent the structure very well, so stretching that wont break the system entirely (they are strong enough to stretch).
-   2. For nucleic acids: Phosphate atoms or specific base atoms (because again, they're the strongest backbones.)
+   2. For nucleic acids: Phosphate atoms or specific base atoms (because again, they're the strongest backbones).
    3. For small molecules or ligands: Select atoms that are involved in key interactions or are structurally significant.